 In your business plan, you should:

 • Establish goals and objectives.
-Use your business plan to outline what a successful business looks like to you.
-This may involve several different metrics, such as revenue after a year, number of clients per week, number of repeat clients, and positive customer feedback.
+Define success using several different metrics, such as revenue after a year, number of clients per week, number of repeat clients, and positive customer feedback.
 You may even set a goal for a certain level of professional development as a massage business owner by learning more about the industry and developing your skills.

 • Define your niche.
 Although it’s tempting to include all massage clients in your target audience, it’s a good idea to appeal to a more specific audience.
-When deciding on your niche, consider your skillset and the type of people they would be most likely to benefit.
-For example, if you enjoy giving deep tissue massages and sports massages, then you may consider a niche of clients who are experiencing muscle pain due to stress or injury.
+When deciding on your niche, consider your skillset and the type of people most likely to benefit from it.
+For example, if you enjoy giving deep tissue and sports massages, you may consider a niche of clients experiencing muscle pain due to stress or injury.

 • Analyze competitors.
 Research other massage businesses in your area, regardless of whether they are targeting your niche or not.
-Evaluate what they have to offer, the cost of their services, and the number of clients they serve per week.
+Evaluate what they offer, the cost of their services, and the number of clients they serve per week.
 Locate the gaps in their strategy and consider how you can leverage those gaps to your business’s advantage.
-And, you can examine what your competitors are doing well and apply that to your business.
+You can also determine what your competitors are doing well and apply that to your business.

 • Outline your business’s proposed core values.
 These are a set of fundamental beliefs or actions that your practice will use to conduct day-to-day operations, make important decisions, build relationships, and implement practices that will help you succeed in the long term.

-• Apply for an Employer ID Number (EIN) with the IRS
+• Applying for an Employer ID Number (EIN) with the IRS

-Before you move any further into starting your business, you’ll need to set up your finances.
+Before you move any further, you’ll need to set up your finances.
 Although this may feel intimidating, keep in mind that your finances aren’t set in stone and you can make adjustments to ensure that your business is a success.

 To set up your finances, you should: